vault27/Foundation/paloalto.md

 - IPsec tunnels are considered Layer 3 traffic segments for implementation purposes and are handled by virtual routers like any other network segments.
 Forwarding decisions are made by destination address, not by VPN policy
 - There are limitations for the number of entries in the forwarding tables (forwarding information bases [FIBs]) and the routing tables (routing information bases [RIBs]) in either routing engine
 - Lower administrative distanse is prefered
-- ECMP: 4 routes max: no need to wait for RIB recalculation, load balancing, all links load
+- ECMP: 4 routes max: no need to wait for RIB recalculation, load balancing, all links load, disabled by default
 - Route monitoring
 - PBF
 - Application-specific rules are not recommended for use with PBF because PBF rules might be applied before the firewall has determined the application
 - Virtual routers can route to other virtual routers within the same firewall
 - Each Layer 3 Ethernet, loopback, VLAN, and tunnel interface defined on the firewall must be associated with a virtual router
 - Each model supporting a different maximum of virtual routers
+- To prioritise one OSPF path over another we have to lower its interface metric, the lower the metric the better
+- If we have 2 redundant links between 2 PAs with OSPF there might be assymetry in traffic - pings work fine
+- OSPF cost is called metric here
+- 2 reduntant IPSec tunnels + OSPF - if main fails - it takes 5 pings to rebuild routing table

 ### NAT